palanithanarajk/researcheon/content/blog/blog-post-5-digital.md

 Organizations like WHO have implemented comprehensive data sharing policies requiring all research they fund or conduct to include data management and sharing plans from project inception.
 These policies represent a fundamental shift from treating research data as private property to viewing it as a public good that should be maximally accessible while respecting privacy and ethical constraints.

-The technological infrastructure supporting data sharing continues to evolve, with specialized repositories, standardized metadata schemas, and automated data validation tools making large-scale data sharing increasingly feasible and reliable[28].
+The technological infrastructure supporting data sharing continues to evolve, with specialized repositories, standardized metadata schemas, and automated data validation tools making large-scale data sharing increasingly feasible and reliable.

 ## Conclusion